FAIRmat-NFDI/AreaA-Examples/tutorial13/part3/README.md

 > * [uploading a package to PyPI](https://www.freecodecamp.org/news/how-to-create-and-upload-your-first-python-package-to-pypi/)
 > * [what is cruft](https://cruft.github.io/cruft/)

+## Outline
+1. Create a Git(Hub) repository
+2. Generate the plugin structure
+3. Setting up the python environment
+4. Importing a yaml schema
+5. Adding a normalize function
+6. Running the normalize function

 ## 1. Create a Git(Hub) repository
 Firstly, we recommend to use git to version control your NOMAD plugin.
 There is a GitHub template repository that can be used for this at [github.com/FAIRmat-NFDI/nomad-plugin-template](https://github.com/FAIRmat-NFDI/nomad-plugin-template).